Parade History

 Inspired by the revolutionary events of Stonewall a year earlier, the first Gay Liberation March was held on Saturday, June 27, 1970, making Chicago the first city to hold such a march, followed by New York City and San Francisco on Sunday, June 28, 1970.

 The event bore almost no resemblance to what it is today.
-The size and scope of Chicago Pride Parade has grown from its original first year crowd of 150 people to more than 1 million spectators.
+The size and scope of Chicago Pride Parade has grown from its original first year crowd of 150 people to more than one million spectators.

 Chicagoans love the Chicago Pride Parade – and it shows!